About | Guidelines | Random Tables | Character Sheet

 Rest

-Each turn while knocked out, the player may optionally recall a memory of their Character to share with the group.
-A stable but knocked-out Character wakes up after few minutes with d6 Hit Points.
+A stable but knocked-out character wakes up after 2d6 minutes with d6 Hit Points.

 Roll d20Effect